Why some of the planet’s coldest areas are experiencing heatwaves

 What is the definition of a heatwave?

-The UK’s Met Office defines a heatwave simply as “an extended period of hot weather relative to the expected conditions of the area at that time of year, which may be accompanied by high humidity”.
+The UK Met Office defines a heatwave as “an extended period of hot weather relative to the expected conditions of the area at that time of year, which may be accompanied by high humidity”.

-It goes on to explain that heatwaves are most common during the summer months when high pressure is most likely to build up.
-Such systems are slow moving and can linger for a prolonged period of time, typically lasting for days but sometimes for weeks
+It goes on to explain that heatwaves are common during summer months when high pressure is most likely to build up.
+Heat waves are slow moving and can linger, typically lasting for days but sometimes for weeks.

-Explaining the “heat dome” ratcheting up the temperature in North America, Environment Canada’s David Phillips told broadcaster CBC on Wednesday morning: “This dome stretches half way up to the atmosphere and it is a cap, a lid, putting a lid on top of boiling water, and inside that lid there’s no, no weather comes in, it’s just progressively warmer, and because it’s high pressure… that air squeezes each other and little air molecules jingle and jangle and create heat and it doesn’t escape - that heat stays within that kind of dome.”
+As for the “heat dome” in North America, Environment Canada’s David Phillips told broadcaster CBC on Wednesday: “This dome stretches half way up to the atmosphere and it is a cap, a lid, putting a lid on top of boiling water, and inside that lid there’s no, no weather comes in, it’s just progressively warmer, and because it’s high pressure… that air squeezes each other and little air molecules jingle and jangle and create heat and it doesn’t escape - that heat stays within that kind of dome.”

 To sign up to our free weekly climate newsletter delivered straight to your inbox click here